ibm-cloud-docs/appid/api-reference.md

 * set and customize capabilities through your app back-end, such as your login widget configuration, sign-up process, and user management.

-Calls to the management api point to the following endpoint:
+Calls to the management api endpoint take the following structure:

 ```
 appid-oauth.<region>.bluemix.net
 ```